 - The current hotspot areas for geologic hydrogen are North America, Australia, and parts of Eastern Europe and Northern Asia.
 Prospectors have been rushing to find it — drilling for hydrogen in northeast France, Australia, Spain, Morocco, Brazil, and, in the United States, in Nebraska, Arizona, and Kansas.

 - Co-producing helium with geologic hydrogen, could improve economics.
 Helium is in short supply, a global market for 170,000 m3 of bulk liquid helium worth over US$2.8 billion with Qatar and USA major producers.
-It is co-produced from gas.
+Currently it is co-produced from gas extraction.

 - There is debate about the potential of geologic hydrogen.
 Optimists believe it could be the cheapest and cleanest form of hydrogen, while skeptics point to the lack of large-scale production and the challenges of transportation.